hailspuds/LearningSwift/README.md

 There's no real structure to it.
 Just plod along through it all until I get a better handle of what to do, how and why.

+# So what cool stuff do you have here?

+Um... nothing.
+Unless you like random Xcode projects.

+The most useful thing will likely be the resources section below.

-I'll try to keep a list of useful resources here too, as I go.
-I do document them in my commits (and code) but probably easier if I keep them in the README too :)
+I'll try to keep a list as I go.
+I do document them in my commits (and sometimes code) but probably easier if I keep them in the README too :)

 ## Resouces